boostorg/math/README.rst

 boost math
 ==========

-boost math is a suite of tools useful for scientific computing.
+boost math is a suite of tools useful for scientific computing and numerical analysis.
 The tools provided include evaluation of special functions, statistical distributions, regular and irregular interpolation, numerical integration, polynomial evaluation, and root-finding, all at arbitrary precision.